ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 # ChilliSource: Getting Started on Raspberry Pi

-Exciting news!
-You can now create games for the Raspberry Pi using ChilliSource.
-This tutorial will walk you through how to compile and deploy your game and some caveats to note when using ChilliSource for Pi development.
+Exciting news - you can now use ChilliSource to create both 2D and 3D games for the Raspberry Pi!
+ChilliSource brings the features of a professional game engine to a $30 computer the size of a credit card.

-Please let us know of any issues that you come across or any features you would like to see.
+This tutorial will walk you through how to build a ChilliSource game for Raspberry Pi and covers the caveats of Pi development.
+Please let us know if you encounter any issues or if there are any new features you would like to see.

 ## Known Issues

-It is worth noting that this is an experimental branch, due to this and the reduced ability of the Pi's GPU, there are some features of ChilliSource that cannot be used on the Pi.
-Some of the missing features will be added as part of the continued development of the Pi backend, others will only be added if and when they are supported by the 3rd party libraries we use or by the Pi hardware itself.
+This is an experimental branch and due to this, and the reduced ability of the Pi's GPU, there are some features of ChilliSource that cannot be used on the Pi.
+Some of the missing features will be added as part of the continued development of ChilliSource Pi, others will only be added if and when they are supported by the 3rd party libraries we use or by the Pi hardware itself.

 **Hardware and Version**

 We have tested on a Raspberry Pi 3 model B running Raspbian "Jessie".
 It may work on other Raspberry Pi models and OS versions but we have yet to test.

-**In Development**
+**Coming Soon**

 - HTTP System
 - Text Entry System